-The purpose of the Cadmus Trades Teaching Chair award is to foster faculty excellence in trades teaching and to provide an instructor with the opportunity to develop a project, idea or concept to enhance his/her trade.
+The Cadmus Trades Teaching Chair mirrors the teaching chair positions at other post-secondary institutions.
+Founded by John Aldred, a British immigrant who attended SAIT in the 1960s, the Cadmus Trades Teaching Chair is designed to foster faculty excellence in skilled trades teaching and provide instructors with the opportunity to develop a project, idea or concept to enhance trades education.

 The award provides the recipient with: